pal-robotics/dynamic_payload_analysis/doc/README.md

 # Documentation

-## Installation
+## Requirements and dependencies
-The package requires **Pinocchio** library to be installed.
+This package is tested with ROS 2 Humble and it requires **Pinocchio** library to be installed.
 You can install it using tutorials available at [Pinocchio Installation](https://github.com/stack-of-tasks/pinocchio?tab=readme-ov-file#ros)

+## Compiling from source
 To install the package, you can clone the repository into your ROS 2 workspace and build it using `colcon`.
 Make sure to have the necessary dependencies installed.

 ```bash